veravolkova/CopilotHackathon/exercisefiles/node/README.md

 Make a call to the joke api https://api.chucknorris.io/jokes/random<br />
 Return a random joke using axios<br />

-- **/moviesByDirector**:

-(this will require requesting a FREE API Key here https://www.omdbapi.com/apikey.aspx)<br />

-Retrieve `director` parameter from a query string<br />
-Make a call to the movie api  and return a list of movies of that director using axios<br />
-Return the full list of movies<br />

 - **/parseUrl**:

 Retrieve `someurl` parameter from a query string<br />